 I have a love-hate relationship with Ryanair.
 I love that they offer so many cheap flights to amazing destinations, but hate all the fees and customer service issues.
 Still, I want to travel as much as possible and they have more routes at lower prices than other airlines especially flying out of London’s Stansted Airport.
-We have used them to fly to Riga, Colmar (via Basel), Lisbon, Hamburg, and the Algarve.
+We have used them to fly to Riga, Colmar (via Basel), Lisbon, Hamburg, Venice, and the Algarve.
 Based on my experience, here are my tips for flying with Ryanair so that you don’t have to learn the hard way.

 Note: This post contains affiliate links.
 Please see disclosure for more information.